-Luckily for most of us, in November 2017, the Government finally cut millennials some slack with a much-anticipated change to stamp duty rules.
+Luckily for most of us, last November, the Government finally cut millennials some slack with a much-anticipated change to stamp duty rules.

 These changes could potentially save the average buyer thousands on the cost of their first home.